 There are only a handful of ways to truly secure a user that browses the public internet.
 You can use a carousel of separate sacrificial devices (and deal with the costs and administrative burden of constantly replacing malware-infested hardware).
 Alternatively, you can adopt a Web Isolation solution.
-Any other method, whether it be firewalls, secure web gateways, or web filter lists, still involves your users directly accessing web pages with their devices - which could present a risk.
+Any other method, whether it be firewalls, secure web gateways, web filter lists, endpoint protection, or training to educate users, still involves your users directly accessing web pages with their devices - which could present a risk.